PNNL-CompBio/decomprolute/README.md

 To add a *signature matrix* we recommend creating a text file representing the marker genes and cell types and creating a pull request to add it to the [signature matrices](./signature_matrices) folder.

 ### To find the *best* algorithm for your data
 If you have a specific dataset you'd like to deconvolve but are not sure which tool to use, you can use the tools in the metrics directory to determine and then run the *best* algorithm for your data.

-The workflow script to run a single algorithm is located in the root of the [metrics](./metrics) directory.
+To assess which algorithm/signature matrix provides the best agreement between mRNA and protein datasets, you will need to provide two matrices from your own data as input into the [run-best-alg-by-cor](./metrics/mrna-prot/run-best-alg-by-cor.cwl) workflow.
+To assess which algorithm/signature matrix best agrees with simulated data, you can use *either* mRNA or protein data as input into the [run-best-alg-by-sim](./metrics/data-sim/run-best-alg-by-sim.cwl) workflow.

 ## To review the results of our manuscript
 In the manuscript we completed three separate tests of proteomic tumor deconvolution algorithms.